- 1pkg. Smithfield® Prime Fresh Pork Tenderloin, trimmed(comes with 2 pieces)

 - 1/2cup Asian sweet red chili sauce(like Mae Ploy)

 - 1/4cup Dijon mustard

 - 2tablespoons brown sugar

 - 1teaspoon reserved Chili Rub(in directions)

 BRINE: In a gallon-size freezer bag, mix salt with warm water.
 Add the remaining Brine ingredients, followed by pork.
-Brine for exactly 20 minutes then remove pork from brine and pat dry.
+Brine for exactly 20 minutes then remove pork from brine, rinse and pat dry.
 The pork becomes mealy if left in the brine any longer.

 CHILI RUB AND GLAZE: Meanwhile, whisk together all of the Chili Rub ingredients in a medium bowl.
 Remove 1 teaspoon Rub to a separate medium bowl and whisk in the Chili Dijon Glaze ingredients.
 Set aside.

 VEGETABLES: Add green beans to one half of a large rimmed baking sheet and the potatoes to the other.
 Toss green beans with 1 tablespoon olive oil, 1/4 teaspoon Chili Rub, 1/4 teaspoon salt, and 1/8 teaspoon pepper.
 Toss potatoes with 2 tablespoons olive oil, 1/4 teaspoon Chili Rub, 1/4 teaspoon salt, and 1/8 teaspoon pepper.